Category theory for scientists (Old version): Categories of functors

 Consider outer space as a topological space $X$.
 Different astronomers record observations.
 Let $C=[390,700]$ denote the set of wavelengths in the visible light spectrum (written in nanometers).
 Given an open subset $U\ss X$ let $\mcO(U)$ denote the set of functions $U\to C$.
 The presheaf $\mcO$ satisfies the sheaf condition; this is the taken-for-granted fact that we can patch together different \href{http://en.wikipedia.org/wiki/Astrophotography}{\text observations of space}.

 Below are three views of the night sky.
-Given a telescope position to obtain the first view, one moves the telescope up and a little down to obtain the second and one moves it down and left to obtain the third.
+Given a telescope position to obtain the first view, one moves the telescope right and a little down to obtain the second and one moves it down and left to obtain the third. \footnote{Image credit: NASA, ESA, Digitized Sky Survey Consortium.}

 }\end{center} These are value-assignments $a_1\in\mcO(V_1), a_2\in\mcO(V_2),$ and $a_3\in\mcO(V_3)$ throughout subsets $V_1,V_2,V_3\ss X$ (respectively).
 These subsets $V_1,V_2,V_3$ cover some (strangely-shaped) subset $U\ss X$.
 The sheaf condition says that these three value-assignments glue together to form a single value-assignment throughout $U$: